 Location: A great advantage for this place: it is close to Springfield and therefore close to other attractions, food, etc. About 75 minutes from southwest Champaign.

 Notes: Open 7 days a week.
 Takes credit cards.
 Posts regular updates on its Facebook page.
 Also has blueberry and peaches on site, but season is much later in the summer.

 Just Berries, Stewardson, Illinois

-For 2018, opening for picking expected around Memorial Day in the last week of May.
+Typically open for picking around Memorial Day in the last week of May.
 Strawberry season usually lasts about a month.

 Location: About 75 minutes from southwest Champaign, straight south between Mattoon and Effingham.